veeto

 Summary

-Senator Blakespear's Emergency Distress Flare Safe Disposal Act establishes a comprehensive manufacturer responsibility program for the collection and disposal of pyrotechnic marine flares in California.
-The legislation requires manufacturers to develop and implement plans for safely managing these hazardous materials through an organized collection and disposal system.
+Senator Blakespear's Emergency Distress Flare Safe Disposal Act establishes California's first comprehensive manufacturer responsibility program for managing hazardous marine distress flares, requiring manufacturers to develop and implement collection and disposal systems for these pyrotechnic devices.

-Under the new requirements, manufacturers must submit detailed responsibility plans to the Department of Toxic Substances Control (DTSC) by January 2028.
-These plans must outline collection site networks, transportation protocols, and disposal procedures for marine flares.
-Manufacturers can fulfill these obligations individually or through a designated manufacturer responsibility organization.
-The bill also prohibits the sale or distribution of marine flares containing perchlorate within California.
+The legislation mandates that manufacturers, either individually or through a designated nonprofit organization, submit detailed plans to the Department of Toxic Substances Control (DTSC) by January 2028 outlining their approach to collecting and safely disposing of marine flares.
+These plans must include collection site networks, transportation protocols, public education programs, and specific performance metrics.
+The bill prohibits the sale or distribution of flares containing perchlorate in California.

 Key Dates